TOX9C/social-media/DEPLOYMENT_CHECKLIST.md

 3. Make sure migrations were run (`npx prisma migrate deploy`)
 4. Check PostgreSQL database is running

+### Backend slow or timing out
+1. **This is normal for free tier** - wait 30-60 seconds
+2. Backend sleeps after 15 minutes of inactivity
+3. Use UptimeRobot to keep it awake (optional)
+4. Consider upgrading to paid tier ($7/month)

 ### 500 errors
-1. Check Railway backend logs
+1. Check Render backend logs
 2. Verify all environment variables are set
 3. Check for missing dependencies
 4. Look for runtime errors in logs